hww/XiKeyboard/README.md

 // Define menu as member of MainMenu KeyMap.GlobalKeyMap.Define(new string[] { "MainMenu", "File" }, menu );
 // Create save menu item (shortcut will be only displayed and can be omitted)
-// Bind method Save to this menu item var menuItem = MenuLineBaseSimple("Save", Save, "C-s", "Save current file")
+// The method Save of this class will be binded to this menu item var menuItem = MenuLineBaseSimple("Save", Save, "C-s", "Save current file")
 // Define this item as member of File menu KeyMap.GlobalKeyMap.Define(new string[] { "MainMenu", "File", "Save" }, menItemu );
 // Open file menu by Alt+F
 KeyMap.GlobalKeymap.SetLocal("A-f", menu);
 // Save file by C+S